quasarframework/quasar/docs/src/pages/quasar-cli-vite/handling-process-env.md

 1. Do not `console.log(process)` or `console.log(process.env)` as this will error out, for security reasons.
 2. Only full object paths will resolve and get replaced in your code.

-    For example, in the snippet below, `console.log(process.env.my)` will result in an error, while `console.log(process.env.my.prop)` will work as expected.
+    For example, in the snippet below, `console.log(process.env .my)` will result in an error, while `console.log(process.env .my.prop)` will work as expected.

     ```js
     env: {